 - Make plans with friends and family.
 The more support the better.

 Triggers are things that make you want to smoke.
-Triggers generally fall into one of four categories:
+Identifying these can help you quit smoking cold turkey.

-A pattern trigger is an activity you associate with smoking.
+A pattern trigger is an activity or habit you associate with smoking.
 Some common ones include:

 - drinking alcohol or coffee